isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-01-31-post-The First English and Malay Dictionary.md

 Bowrey’s dictionary was a pioneering tool in the study of the Malay language.
 Not only was it the first dictionary of English and Malay published, it was also the first to use Roman letters instead of Jawi.2 This dictionary stood out as the only work of its kind until 1801, when James Howison published *A Dictionary of the Malay Tongue as Spoken in the Peninsular of Malacca, the Islands of Sumatra, Jawa, Borneo, Pulau Pinang etc. in Two Parts, English and Malay, and Malay and English*.3

 Although the Dutch – who had a longer presence in the Malay Archipelago – had earlier published works on the Malay language that had been translated in the 17th century into English,4 these were not dictionaries.
-Bowrey’s work therefore bears the distinction of being the “first original independent publication by an English scholar in the
+Bowrey’s work therefore bears the distinction of being the “first original independent publication by an English scholar in the Malay field”.5
-Malay field”.5

 Credit should be given to Bowrey for reproducing his practical experience with spoken Malay into a dictionary despite the relatively short intervals of time he spent in the Malay-speaking regions.6
- Since Bowrey
-was likely not familiar with the written form, the Malay taught to him was not literary but idiomatic.
-The entries in his dictionary are therefore representative of the type of
-Malay used in conversations between British traders and local Malays at the time.7 To ensure the Malay words are pronounced correctly, Bowrey inserted accent marks above the vowels.8
+Since Bowrey was likely not familiar with the written form, the Malay taught to him was not literary but idiomatic.
+The entries in his dictionary are therefore representative of the type of Malay used in conversations between British traders and local Malays at the time.7 To ensure the Malay words are pronounced correctly, Bowrey inserted accent marks above the vowels.8